Scripting

 Scopes

-• Function: When variables and functions are declared within a function.
+• Function Scope: Variables and functions declared within a function.